bozonx/antifem-site/src/en/doc/the-truth-about-modern-feminism.md

 ---
-title: Правда о современном феминизме
+title: The Truth about Modern Feminism
-description: Правда о современном феминизме
+description: The Truth about Modern Feminism
 ---

-# Правда о современном феминизме
+# The Truth about Modern Feminism